Oneflow-Inc/oneflow/oneflow/ir/README.md

     %120 = "oneflow.matmul"(%119, %output_105) {oneflow.parallel = #oneflow.psig<[{S(0), P}, S(0)], S(0)>, ...
     ```

+### Principle
+- In IR, The signature should be orthogonal to device placement information althogh in some passes they might be related to each other.

 ## Development

 - To run all the regression tests.
 The `-j3` option for [`LIT`](https://llvm.org/docs/CommandGuide/lit.html) is to prevent OOM on GPU.